Healthy Keiki, Healthy Future (HKHF)

 Research suggests that many disparities in overall health and well-being are rooted in early childhood.
 Interventions that support healthy development in early childhood reduce these disparities, have lifelong positive impacts, and support high quality care.
 Addressing health disparities through evidence-based physical activity and nutrition practices effectively offers opportunities to advance equity and improve the lives of young children and those that care for them.

-From February 2022 - July 2023, through partnership with Nemours Children's Health Healthy Kids, Healthy Future Technical Assistance Program (HKHF TAP), Hawai‘i ECE stakeholders from across the state implemented key initiatives that increased food access for vulnerable populations, created positive systems change, and strengthened partnerships amongst ECE stakeholders to continue to help our youngest keiki build lifelong healthy habits.
+Since February 2022 Hawai‘i ECE stakeholders from across the state have implemented key initiatives that increase food access for vulnerable populations, create positive systems change, and strengthen partnerships to continue efforts helping our youngest keiki build lifelong healthy habits.
+HKHF provides technical assistance (TA), tools/resources, and financial support.

 HKHF Reach and Impact